root-project/root/README/ReleaseNotes/v608/index.md

 * The with `goff` option one can use as many variables as needed.
 There no more limitation, like with the options `para`and `candle`.
 * Fix detection of errors that appears in nested TTreeFormula [ROOT-8218]
+* Better basket size optimization by taking into account meta date and rounding up to next 512 bytes, ensuring a complete cluster fits into a single basket.

 ### Fast Cloning